 The story starts with me being certain that I was going to get a Ph.D. in English and be a professor.
 I got a full ride to graduate school, along with a teaching position.
 Brilliant!
 Right?
 Yes and no. I loved the part of graduate school where I got to read and write and discuss heady topics around a seminar table.
 But the teaching part was dreadful.
 It took about a year to realize that (a) I didn’t enjoy teaching and (b) I was a lousy teacher.
 So I finished my M.A. and got a job at an agency as a copywriter.

 There were so many terrific things about that copywriting job.
 It’s where I discovered that I could make money by writing.
 Imagine that!
 Money!
 (No one ever tells English majors that money is an option.)
 I also made my first set of professional friends, many of whom are still dear to me.
 But, because it was a business owned by someone who wasn’t me, there were a lot of silly rules and procedures, and a whole thing about time sheets.
 One day, the boss called me into her office and told me that I wasn’t much of a team player.
 This struck me as true at the time—though I’ve since realized I’m an awesome team player when I’m on the right team.
 But the team thing aside, I took away one key insight: I wasn’t good at working on other people’s terms.

 I eventually wound up working for a start-up on the heels of the 2000 tech boom.
 When I took the job, in my head, I heard “marketing manager.”
 In reality, I was something closer to an office manager.
 It only took a few months to add a new entry to the “things Judi stinks at” list.
-I should never be in charge of people or processes.
-If I tell you that I am good at those things, I am most likely drunk.
+I should never be in charge of people, processes, or sets of keys.

 I got laid off from that job after only six months (I have the 2001 tech bust to thank for that piece of luck).